Rear Suspension, Differential and Drivetrain

 Next on the list were the driveshafts.
 I knew there was a bit of play in both inboard universal joints but it would be false economy to change the inners without doing the outers, so I attacked the bearing cap retaining circlips with circlip pliers.
 Nothing moved, so I got a bit more aggressive:

 Eventually all 8 were out and it was time to wield a big hammer.
-In order to displace the bearing caps you strike the coupling yoke, which forces the lower cup out.
-Then you can turn the shaft over and do the same to get the second cap out:
+In order to displace the bearing caps you strike the coupling yoke, which forces the lower cap out.
+Then you can turn the shaft over and do the same to get the second cap out (4-pound club hammer at right of picture):

 ...or broken needle rollers: